Pygmy sperm whale euthanized after Malibu beach stranding – KION546

 Pygmy sperm whale euthanized after Malibu beach stranding

 MALIBU, Calif.
-(AP) — An injured pygmy sperm whale found stranded on Malibu’s Surfrider Beach had to be euthanized.
-Los Angeles County lifeguards and firefighters responded to the report of the whale stranding around 4:40 p.m.
-Sunday.
-Photos posted by the lifeguards showed the small mammal had bloody scratches.
+(AP) — Officials say an injured pygmy sperm whale that was found stranded on a Southern California beach had to be euthanized.
+Los Angeles County lifeguards and firefighters responded to the report of the whale stranding around Sunday afternoon on Malibu’s Surfrider Beach.
+Photos posted by the lifeguards showed that the small whale had bloody scratches.
 The whale was placed in a truck and taken to the California Wildlife Center.
-The organization tells KCBS-TV that the whale was in poor health and had many injuries, so it was euthanized to prevent additional suffering.
+The group tells KCBS-TV that the whale was in poor health, had many injuries, and was euthanized to prevent additional suffering.
+Pygmy sperm whales are up to 11.5 feet long and weigh up to 1,000 pounds.